UnkyBadTouch/blackQbit/README.md

 The older android clients weren't doing it for me and I needed access to all the v4 and v5 API calls from qBit so I made this

-I'm just sharing with the community, please no hate ❤️
+I'm just sharing with the community ❤️

 https://github.com/UnkyBadTouch/blackQbit